- Travel and Places»

-Exploring Nature in Burnaby, British Columbia - Urban Trails
+Exploring Nature in Burnaby, British Columbia via Urban Trails

 There is an access point to the Burnaby Mountain Urban Trail near my home.
-I travel along the trail almost every day in order to give my dog and myself some exercise, to explore nature or to visit nearby shopping centres which are close to the trail.
-In this article I'lł focus on the Burnaby Mountain Urban Trail and an extension that travels to the top of Burnaby Mountain.
+I travel along the trail almost every day in order to give my dog and myself some exercise, to explore nature, or to visit nearby shopping centres which are close to the trail.
+In this article I'lł focus on the Burnaby Mountain Urban Trail and an extension that travels to the top of Burnaby Mountain and the Trans Canada Trail.
 The mountain offers beautiful views of Burrard Inlet and the surrounding areas.
 All of the photos in this article were taken by me on my trips along the trail.

 As its name implies, an urban trail travels through a city.
 The ones in my area travel through suburban areas as well as urban areas and are paved with asphalt.

 An urban trail isn't the same as a sidewalk.
-It's wider than a sidewalk in order to accommodate pedestrians, cyclists and inline skaters.
-In addition, the designers try to make urban trails look attractive by adding items such as flower and plant borders, benches and map displays.
-Urban trails may run parallel to a sidewalk, replace a sidewalk or follow a different route from the sidewalks in the area.
+It's wider than a sidewalk in order to accommodate pedestrians, cyclists, and inline skaters at the same time.
+In addition, the designers try to make urban trails look attractive by adding items such as flower and plant borders, benches, and map displays.
+The trails may run parallel to a sidewalk, replace a sidewalk, or follow a different route from the sidewalks in the area.

 Travelling along urban trails offers wonderful possibilities.
 The Burnaby trail network connects to other trails in Vancouver, so an enthusiastic walker or cyclist can travel a long distance and explore a lot of interesting scenery by following the trails.
 Connections to other trail systems in neighbouring communities are being created.

-Travellers will eventually be able to explore the whole of the GVRD (Greater Vancouver Regional DistrIct) by urban trail.
+Travellers will eventually be able to explore the whole of the GVRD (Greater Vancouver Regional District) by urban trail.
 The GVRD is made of Vancouver and the cities that adjoin it, including Burnaby.
-People will also be able to explore Canada by following the trail system.
-The Burnaby urban trail network connects to the Trans Canada Trail, which is nearly complete.
+People can also explore Canada by following the trail system.
+The Burnaby urban trail network connects to the Trans Canada Trail, which travels across the country.